 In all seriousness, out of the ever-growing bunch that Arnie was shelling out, one of the few titles my whole family would consistently revisit was ’87’s Predator.
-For good reason; the action is a spectacle and a half, every single character is bad ass and easily memorable, the constant one-liners throughout are some of the best that cinema has to offer, Arnold himself is a brick house of oozing charisma, the special effects are some of the best ever seen, and of course the Predator itself is one of the most iconic sci-fi baddies ever projected onto the big screen.
+For good reason; the action is a spectacle and a half, every single character is badass and easily memorable, the constant one-liners throughout are some of the best that cinema has to offer, Arnold himself is a brick house of oozing charisma, the special effects are some of the best ever seen, and of course, the Predator itself is one of the most iconic sci-fi baddies ever projected onto the big screen.
 Predator is pure adrenaline and testosterone with the intensity of true war.
 As of late, admittedly it’s been difficult to commit myself to writing movie reviews with my current mental state.
-After a solid, happy 107 minute thrill ride here, I am presently the cheeriest mother f*cker around!
+But after a solid, happy 107-minute thrill ride here, I am presently the cheeriest mother f*cker around!